acemod/ACE3/wiki/feature/rearm.md

 To fully rearm 2000 rounds of 7.62mm machine gun, you need five ammo boxes.

 ## 3. Limiting the ammunition supply
-With ACE 3.6.0 ammunition supply can be limited on ammo trucks.
+With ACE3 3.6.0 ammunition supply can be limited on ammo trucks.

 ### 3.1 Rearming with setting `Unlimited ammo supply`
 All ammo trucks have an unlimited ammunition supply by default.
 You can rearm as many vehicles as often as you like.